Climate and Weather

 Probably the best known organization for weather & climate information is the National Weather Service (NWS), which is a component of the National Oceanic and Atmospheric Administration (NOAA).
 NOAA is an Operating Unit of the U.S. Department of Commerce.
 Their Mission is to provide weather, water, and climate data, forecasts, and warnings for the protection of life and property and enhancement of the national economy.

-An excellent resource for more information on careers in Meteorology and other weather & climate related careers.
+This site is an excellent resource for more information on careers in Meteorology and other weather & climate related careers.

 Your STEM Flights Weather & Climate Mission will include an analysis of current weather conditions & your local climate and its impact on aviation – aircraft performance, safety considerations, and in-flight impacts.
-You will observe and take measurements on weather conditions, clouds types, and temperatures & wind speeds at various altitudes.
+You will observe and take measurements on weather conditions, cloud types, and temperatures & wind speeds at various altitudes.
 You will use that information to graph a chart of your findings and predict a near & future weather trend.

 Pre- Flight Activity: Read about one of the Climate and Weather careers using the linked resources above or other sources.
 Write a 2-3 paragraph summary of your findings, including the information below (at a minimum).
 Use complete sentences, proper punctuation and capitalization.